opensearch-project/project-website/_authors/osci_2023/abhinaenae.markdown

 github: abhinaenae
 ---

-**Abhinay Lavu** is a 3rd year CS student at UT Dallas interested in becoming a solution architect!
+**Abhinay Lavu** is a 3rd year CS student at UT Dallas interested in becoming a solution architect.